 Adolescent + Adult Psychotherapy + Counseling

 Kim Seelbrede utilizes an integrative style of treatment in her private practice with Adults.
-Integrative psychotherapy means that techniques and strategies from evidence-based and time-tested therapies are combined to create an individualized treatment plan, with the goal of addressing patient concerns and treatment needs.
+Integrative psychotherapy means that techniques and strategies from evidence-based and time-tested therapies are combined with cutting-edge treatments to create an individualized treatment plan, with the goal of addressing patient concerns and treatment needs.
 Kim Seelbrede is a highly-trained psychotherapist who uses her diverse psychotherapy training in a thoughtful and purposeful manner in the service of addressing her patient's unique treatment goals.
-Psychodynamic and relational/interpersonal psychotherapy is the foundation of her therapy approach to which other forms of therapy can be blended when helpful and as needed.
+Psychodynamic and relational/interpersonal psychotherapy is the foundation of her therapy approach to which other forms of therapy such as EMDR Therapy, Focusing, Mindfulness and Somatic Experiencing Techniques can be blended when helpful and as needed.

 Teenagers and Adolescents don't always know or can't express what is wrong.
 From a developmental standpoint, they lack the cognitive and emotional maturity to verbalize their experiences.
 One way they are able to tell their story is through action or reacting to the environment.
 Sometimes, adolescents shut down in an effort to manage their distress.